Facebook

 Mindfulness and Meditation

 Mindfulness and meditation are powerful tools for managing stress and improving mental clarity. these techniques can help stay focused and calm in the midst of a hectic workday.
 By taking a few minutes each day to practice mindfulness or meditation, improvements to the ability to concentrate, reduce stress, and improve overall well-being, are notable outcomes.
 A very early adopter of mindfulness in the workplace, i.e. early 1980s Steve Jobs, prepared before taking the stage at what would one day transform into the Apple product showcase events.
-Side thought, does anyone remember where they were when the Ipad was showcased, it was a great relaxed pitch, that sold a compelling vision.
+Side thought, does anyone remember where they were when the iPad was showcased, it was a great relaxed pitch, that sold a compelling vision.

 Time management